 Focusing on reducing wind noise, improving fit and finish, and using high-quality fasteners, Boreal improved an already proven design and has now released it to the masses.

-I’ve been running the rack for just about a month and covered 1,200 miles with it atop my Tacoma.
+One GearJunkie team member has been running the rack for just about a month and covered 1,200 miles with it atop his Tacoma.
 Wind noise is barely audible even at high speeds, and the rack adds a rugged look to the truck.
 Mounting accessories has proven fast and easy, and the option to add a little color is a nice touch.

 Tested by: Mary Murphy, Reporter